 I highly recommend checking out Eric’s post on study materials which provides an excellent summary of BJCP studying, official and non-official.
 Shout out to Brewnology for the great podcast on BJCP judging.

 I took the beer tasting exam in July 2017.
 The beer exam was a lot of fun, and the beers were very enjoyable.
 You are presented with six beers and told the categories and name of each beer.
 You are required to fill out detailed score sheets for each beer.
 This requires identifying any off flavors, aroma, appearance, taste, and overall impression.
 Most importantly, the beer must be judged to style.
 That means knowing the appropriate color, ABV, tastes and aromas for each category.
 I tasted an IPA, APA, Irish extra stout, wheat beer, American brown ale, and Berliner weisse.
 The Irish extra stout was out of category and actually a milk stout and had some flaws.
-Good thing I remembered that the berliner weisse was suppose be sour and phenolic – a flaw in other beers.
+The berliner weisse was excellent sour and phenolic – a flaw in other beers.

 I took the mead tasting exam in August 2017.
 It followed the same format as the beer tasting exam.
 I judged a standard traditional made from canola honey (tasted and smelled like the oil), a mix of that mead with some raw apple cider that was presented as a cyser, a brown ale mixed with a traditional mead made of Australian honey (think tea tree, yuck), a standard pyment, and a sack cherry.
 At the end of the tastings, the master level judges who also take the exam with you and whom against your evaluations are compared, give their impression of the meads and the score they gave them.
 I was very close, although the sack cherry split the judges as one though it tasted too much like cherry pie (yum).
 As your score is based on how close your score matches the master judges, your suppose to score conservatively and not go too high or low.
 I gave the cherry sack a score in the low 40’s, which is high, along with one of the judges.